cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/runningthetool.md

 ```
 The `--singlePoint` option is over-ridden, so that this will produce a script for each value of the POI in the range 0.2 to 2.0 in steps of 0.05.
 You can merge multiple points into a script using `--merge` - e.g adding `--merge 10` to the above command will mean that each job contains *at most* 10 of the values.
 The scripts are labelled by the `--task-name` option.
 They will be submitted directly to condor, adding any options in `--sub-opts` to the condor submit script.
 Make sure multiple options are separated by `\n`.
 The jobs will run and produce output in the **current directory**.

+**N.B.
+Same as [here](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/main/docs/part3/commonstatsmethods.md#complex-models), if the maximum POI value is greater than 20, the option `--rMax X` (where X is any value greater than or equal to the maximum POI) needs to be specified.**

 Below is an example for splitting points in a multi-dimensional likelihood scan.

 #### Splitting jobs for a multi-dimensional likelihood scan